lokenjon/mentor_policy/README.md

 # Privacy Policy

 Our privacy policy will help you understand what information we collect at Mentor, how Mentor uses it, and what choices you have.
-Mentor built the Mentor App app as a Free app.
+Mentor built the Mentor App as a Free app.
 This SERVICE is provided by Mentor at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.